Nirlipt-05/Java-Concept/Servet.md

 ## Application-

-An application is a set of program written to perform a specific task.
+An application is a *set of program written to perform a specific task*.

+An application is a *computer program designed to carry out a specific task, typically to be used by end-users*.
+For example= Web browsers,word processors , games and utilities are all applications.

+The word "application" is used because *each program has a specific application for the user*.

 ### Types od Application-